Add Your Art to This Book

 Formats and Addresses

-If you have vector files, you can send those in any standard format (PDF, EPS, SVG), or we can accept bitmapped drawings or scanned images (PNG, TIFF, GIF, JPEG) as long as the resolution is sufficient to preserve the details.
+If you have vector files, you can send those in any standard format (PDF, EPS, SVG), or I can accept bitmapped drawings or scanned images (PNG, TIFF, GIF, JPEG) as long as the resolution is sufficient to preserve the details.

 Licensing & Copyright

-In order to ensure that people who use this collection to create their device or badge can do so with a minimum of complication, we’re only including images which members of the SCA community can combine with other elements to create their own armory, without requesting special permission, paying a fee, or providing attribution every time they paint their device on their shield or display a banner.
+In order to ensure that people who use this collection to create their device or badge can do so with a minimum of complication, I'm only including images which members of the SCA community can combine with other elements to create their own armory, without requesting special permission, paying a fee, or providing attribution every time they paint their device on their shield or display a banner.

 Our standard license for contributions is the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license, with an additional grant that no attribution is required for heraldic or artistic use by members of the SCA community.
 These terms will be used for any art you contribute without specifying another license.